In this article

 Such aggressive branding drives across a consistent message that becomes ingrained in the consumer’s mind.

 Word-of-mouth tip: A simple and meaningful tagline is important in differentiating a brand in a meaningful way.
-Especially in an industry saturated with substitute products, a memorable tagline can shift consumer preference in favour of such a product.
+Especially in an industry saturated with substitute products, a memorable tagline can shift consumer preference in favor of such a product.

 2. Product innovation with special flavors available in different markets get people interested in trying and collecting them all

 The latest craze in Kit Kat fandom has been the unique flavors of Kit Kat available in different markets.
-There are more than 200 different flavours and editions of Kit Kat, with most of these being produced in Japan.
+There are more than 200 different flavors and editions of Kit Kat, with most of these being produced in Japan.